gtk-rs/lgpl-docs/atk/vendor.md

 # Returns

-a string value associated with the named attribute for this document, or NULL if a value for `attribute_name` has not been specified for this document.
+a string value associated with the named attribute for this document, or `None` if a value for `attribute_name` has not been specified for this document.
 <!-- trait DocumentExt::fn get_attributes -->
 Gets an AtkAttributeSet which describes document-wide